TESD-Tech/powerscheduler-enhancements/README.md

 # PowerScheduler Enhancements Plugin 🚀

 Hello there! 👋 Welcome to the PowerScheduler Enhancements Plugin.
 This plugin is designed to supercharge your PowerScheduler reports by enabling Excel-style editing right within the report.
-No more navigating to other pages to correct or change the data displayed on the report.
-Everything you need is right here! 🎉
+No more navigating to other pages to correct or change the data displayed on the report. 🎉

 ## Enabled Reports 📊